ntej/RSVP/README.md

 <h3>Note</h3>

-<p>Currently Swagger API docs uses prod server.
-So data manipulated in swagger UI reflects in realtime.
-This project is done purly for learning purposes and reference.</p>
+<p>Currently Swagger API docs use prod server.
+So data manipulated in swagger UI reflects in real time.
+This project is done purely for learning purposes and reference.</p>